JuliaManifolds/ManoptExamples.jl/docs/src/examples/Riemannian-mean.md

 ## Variant 2: Using the objective

 A shorter way to directly obtain the [Manifold objective](https://manoptjl.org/stable/plans/objective/) including these two functions.
 Here, we want to specify that the objective can do inplace-evaluations using the `evaluation=`-keyword.
+The objective can be obtained calling [`Riemannian_mean_objective`](@ref ManoptExamples.Riemannian_mean_objective) as

 ``` julia
 rmo = ManoptExamples.Riemannian_mean_objective(